(Neuronal Ceroid Lipofuscinosis)

 This problem is more common in children of parents who have Batten disease or carry the genes that cause it.

-The problems a person has depends on the form and severity of NCL.
+The problems a person has depend on the form and severity of NCL.

 Common problems are: